 “Once You’re Tagged Lame, the Game Is Follow the Leader”

 Once Kanye became “crazy” everything he does is “crazy.”
-Backstage at SNL he refers to Taylor Swift as “fake,” he’s crazy!
+Backstage at SNL, he refers to Taylor Swift as “fake,” he’s crazy!
 Didn’t she Ok his song lyrics, then go on to give a speech at the Grammys speaking against his song lyrics…isn’t that sort of fake?
-Kanye suggests billionaires like Mark Zuckerberg who claim to love his music support his ventures via Twitter, he’s crazy.
+Kanye suggests billionaires like Mark Zuckerberg who claim to love his music support his ventures via Twitter; he’s crazy.
 While Facebook may have been the better outlet to reach out to Mark Zuckerberg, essentially Kanye is just talking business on social media.
 Kanye uses social media to talk business and his aspirations…he’s crazy.
 Others use social media to call Kanye crazy, no problem.
-Kanye gets loud with MTV’s Sway, he’s crazy!
+Kanye gets loud with MTV’s Sway; he’s crazy!
 Had someone tried to tell you what you should do when you lost millions of dollars already trying to do it, you might get loud too.
-Kanye disses Amber Rose in public, he’s sexist and crazy!
-While any reference to Amber Rose by Kanye at this point is unnecessary, it’s funny how so-called progressives call Kanye out for talking about Amber Rose, but celebrated Amber’s use of society’s homophobia in an attempt to embarrass Kanye.
+Kanye disses Amber Rose in public; he’s sexist and crazy!
+While any reference to Amber Rose by Kanye at this point is unnecessary, it’s funny how so-called progressives call Kanye out for talking about Amber Rose but celebrated Amber’s use of society’s homophobia in an attempt to embarrass Kanye.
 Is Kanye flawed?
 Of course.
 Kanye himself has had no problem admitting he has made some mistakes.
-Making mistakes and being crazy are two totally different things however.
-Labeling someone “crazy” is an attempt to completely discredit them.
+Making mistakes and being crazy are two different things, however.
+Labeling someone “crazy” is an attempt to discredit them completely.
 We should be more careful of throwing that term around, and we should question the motives of others when they use it.

 Become a "Realist."

 Sign up to get exclusive discounts, exclusive content, & site updates